AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

     log: (...args) => {
       console.log(...args);
     },
-    // add other properties here
+    // other properties will go here...
   });
 }